 Your new playground at Ikea

-Point in Question : If Ikea’s brand were to create a brand extension for playgrounds, what would that look like?
+Point in Question : If Ikea’s brand were to create a brand extension for playgrounds, what would it look like?

-Opportunity : Ikea already is a place that invites interaction between it’s diverse shoppers/visitors as well as between shopper’s with furniture.
+Opportunity : Ikea already is a place that invites interaction between it’s diverse shoppers and/or visitors with their amenities and furniture.
 My partner and I felt empowered to create an outdoor landscape that would do the same outdoors, and more than anything be a happy place that users would want to bring home.

 Why it works : The different parts are designed to be adaptable to the available square-footage per user.